List of Apple Inc. media events: Macworld 2000 (San Francisco, January 5, 2000)

-Macworld 2000 was held on January 5, 2000, in San Francisco.

-Macworld 2000 in San Francisco featured the unveiling of the new "Aqua" user interface and "Quartz" graphics engine of Mac OS X, and Jobs' announcement that its first version would be released in January 2001 after a final preview release.
+Macworld 2000 was held on January 5, 2000, in San Francisco, and featured the unveiling of the new Aqua user interface and Quartz graphics engine of the upcoming Mac OS X, and Jobs' announcement that Mac OS X 10.0, the first major release of Mac OS X, would ship in January 2001 after a final preview release.
+(The actual release of Mac OS X happened in March 2001.)
 Jobs also announced that he had been promoted to full-time CEO of Apple.

-WWDC 2000 (May 2000)
+WWDC 2000 (May 15-19, 2000)

-Apple's 11th annual Worldwide Developers Conference, held from May 15 to 19, 2000 at the San Jose Convention Center in San Jose, California.
+The 11th annual WWDC was held at the San Jose Convention Center in San Jose, California.

 Macworld Expo, New York (July 19, 2000)

 On July 19, 2000, at the Macworld Expo New York held at the Jacob K. Javits Convention Center, Steve Jobs delivered a keynote introducing several new products.

 Key announcements included the iMac DV Special Edition, the Power Mac G4 Cube, three new display models, and a full-surface optical mouse, which was gifted to all attendees.
 Apple also launched new displays, including a new version of the 22-inch Cinema Display that had an Apple Display Connector (ADC) connector.